Backlang-Org/learn/content/extended/operator-overloading.md

 | Arithmetic | + - * / % | add sub mul div mod                 |
 | Bitwise    | ^ & \|    | exclusive_or bitwise_and bitwise_or |

+You can also overload the `implicit` operator to make your type implicit castable.
+The argument is the value to cast from and the return value is the result.

 Overloaded operators are functions with the `operator` modifier and the name has to be one of the list above.

 Here is a simple example of a `Point` struct.